DMF’s commitment to a sustainable future drives our latest initiative: Sea Turtle Safe Lighting

 To be effective, all three rules must be applied.
 They are all equally important!

 DMF engineers have taken our innovative downlights and reimagined them to conform with the golden rules of sea turtle lighting.
-Now you can have all the flexibility, performance, and quality of a DRD2 LED Downlight or DCC LED Cylinder and still adhere to some of the most stringent of environmental regulations.
+Now you can have all the flexibility, performance, and quality of an M Series Residential LED Downlight or M Series LED Cylinder and still adhere to some of the most stringent of environmental regulations.